Training tragedy: SAS soldier killed in Auckland exercise

 The NZDF said it wouldn't be releasing any more information while next of kin were being informed.

-The SAS opened a new $46 million training facility at Admore in 2016.
+The SAS opened a new $46 million training facility at Ardmore in 2016.

 The Papakura four-storey "world class" special operations facility is an all-weather, live firing and 360-degree battle training ground that will allow New Zealand's best soldiers to simulate scenario-specific training.